tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 of Eich's ability to be our CEO, to lead us, and to be the face of Mozilla as we launched ourselves into exciting new places, it was clear to me over the past week or so that he was not suited to that role.
 I'm sad--deeply so--to see him go.
-I wish it did not require him to leave Mozilla.
+Brendan Eich invented the language I use for my job every day, he was a brilliant technical mind, a protector of the open web, and a founder of Mozilla.
+I wish he did not have to leave Mozilla.

 And while I was conflicted on having a Prop 8-supporting CEO, I was not conflicted on having one who couldn't tackle an issue like this head-on.
 I